Hypnosis for Addiction

 A Complement to Traditional Treatments

 Addictions are also no longer limited to drugs or alcohol.
 In recent years, experts have expanded the definition of addiction to include more “innocuous” activities, such as eating, shopping, social media and internet use, or even exercising.
-These are activities that can be done in a healthy way, but when they become habits fueled by unhealthy thoughts, the same chemical processes can occur and ultimately create an addiction.
+These activities can be healthy, but when they become habits fueled by unhealthy thoughts, the same chemical processes can occur and ultimately create an addiction.
 Regardless, hypnosis for addictions like these can be instrumental in overcoming the root causes of your struggles.

 The Science of Addiction

 It’s important to understand that addiction actually creates a physical need for the next “hit.”
 As you get used to the effects a substance or behavior creates, your body adapts, chemically altering your brain to offset the effects and return to a state of equilibrium.
 This alteration creates a scenario where you don’t feel the same effects of the substance or behavior as time goes on, triggering a desire for more.
 The addiction even makes it difficult to produce the normal chemical reactions of your brain without the addictive behavior anymore, creating more need.
 So the rush of adrenaline that helps you focus, the calming of thoughts that helps you sleep, or the euphoria of a dopamine surge become harder and harder to achieve.

 As the body becomes more and more accustomed to needing the addiction, people often lose control.
 Their bodies still crave the chemical reaction even when they want to quit.
 And as the addiction progresses, it becomes more difficult to resist temptation, despite friends, family, work, or other obligations.
 This is where “fault” becomes irrelevant—scientifically, you’re no longer fully in control.